-In this article, you will learn everything you need to know about the Next-Gen Antivirus & MDM module.
+In this article, you will learn everything you need to know about the Next-Gen Antivirus module.

 1. Description